mortenschioler/squarity/README.md

 > ⚠️ This application is still in pre-release, i.e. it is not yet available in a finished state.

 ## Frameworks and technology
-squarity is a Single Page Application (SPA) written in ClojureScript and uses Reagent and Re-Frame compiled with shadow-cljs through npm (requires `java`).
-TailwindCSS is used for CSS.
-It is a pure front-end application.
+Squarity is a Single Page Application (SPA) written in ClojureScript that uses Reagent and Re-Frame, compiled with shadow-cljs.
+Tailwind is used for CSS.
+There is no backend.

 The application is hosted on Azure, in a personal Free tier account belonging to @mortenschioler.
 Continuous deployment is set up using GitHub Actions.
 The GitHub Actions workflow is defined in `.github/workflows/workflow.yml`.